tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/rq1-3-benchmarks/README.md

 By necessity, the results on this set do not fully coincide with the results on the full set.
 The subset for **B** was constructed to contain all the cases needed for _full_ reproduction of the recursive subset, and by then subsequently adding categories while making sure the overall runtime inside the artifact remains acceptable.
 Unfortunately, a subset showing all effects but still having a reasonable runtime remained elusive.

+SV-COMP has large groups of benchmarks that share similar characteristics, and the choice of whether these are included into the subset or not makes a huge difference for the observed numbers on the subset.
+A detailed investigation of what separates those tasks where effects can be observed from those where no or only small effects can be observed is certainly interesting.
+However, we think it is a topic for future work, and deem it to be out of scope for the artifact evaluation.

 Nevertheless, we expect that these experiments, together with the extraction from the logs (Option **A**) and the fact that the recursive set is fully reproduced, inspire confidence in our overall experimental setup and results without having to take on the burden of a full reproduction involving multiple days of runtime on highly parallel machines.